| Installing

 a motherboard certified by its manual to run on or with it, you

 cannot go very far wrong.
+Most

 systems that have motherboards that use SIMM memory modules